 Best debit cards for teens and kids

-The best debit card for your kid is the one that empowers your child and provides the education necessary to help them adjust to managing their own finances.
-Here are two good options to get you started.
+The best debit card for your kid is the one that empowers your child and provides the financial education necessary to help them adjust to managing their own finances.
+Here are some options to get you started.

 Greenlight

-Greenlight is a solid debit card for young starters.
-It’s a great fit for both kids and parents because it allows parents to monitor and control their child’s spending while offering a personal finance app you and your child can use to manage their money.
+Greenlight is a debit card targeted at starters.
+It allows parents to monitor and control their child’s spending while offering an app you and your child can use to manage their money.

 Parents have control over the amount of money being transferred and what stores and locations that money can be used in.
 You can even see the specific items your child is spending money on.